 Carroll County has a rich tradition of agriculture that continues to be strong today.
-The county-wide desire to preserve the farming way of life and support agricultural industries has resulted in tremendous rates of participation in one of the most successful agricultural land preservation programs in the country.
-Carroll County land owners have voluntarily placed easements on over 60,000 acres of land, limiting their development rights and thus ensuring that the land will be farmed for generations to come.
+The county-wide desire to preserve the farming way of life and support agricultural industries has resulted in tremendous rates of participation.
+Carroll County's program is among the top five most successful farmland preservation programs in the United States.
+Carroll County land owners have voluntarily placed perpetual easements on more than 65,000 acres of productive farmland, limiting their development rights and thus ensuring that the land will be available for farming forever.
 Each acre of land under an easement also helps to preserve the rural character of the county which is so often imperiled by increased development and the diminished ability of farmers to continue farming as a result of development's side effects.

 AG LAND PRESERVATION PROGRAM

 The Carroll County Agricultural Land Preservation Program will soon begin to settle on conservation easement applications submitted last year.
 Due to the program being short staffed throughout 2014, a new application cycle has been delayed.
 However, if you would like to fill out an application, you may do so and we will keep it on file until the new cycle opens later this spring or early summer.
 Please refer to the information below to learn if your property might qualify.
 Call 410 386-2214 if you have questions.

 If you are interested in preserving your property and would consider payment for a permanent agricultural conservation easement that will restrict your land to agricultural use, you may download and print an application from this site or call our office for further information.
 Also, review our Preservation Programs Brochure for information on programs available.

 - Properties must be at least 60 acres, or if less than 60 acres, they must be more than 30 acres and: a.) adjacent to a preserved farm; b.) have a minimum of 4 lot rights; and c.) may not retain any lot right.